ASSESS - REGRESS - PROGRESS

-I simply look at how you move, through every joint and build up a picture of whats good, not so good and bad.
+I simply look at how you move, through every joint and build up a picture of whats good & not so good.
 Then we work on fixing those problems.

-The pain you feel is rarely the cause of the problem, the pain, weakness, stiffness or injury is just a symptom of something else thats not working correctly.
+The physical pain we feel is rarely the cause of the issue, the pain, weakness, stiffness or injury is just a symptom of something else thats not working correctly.
 Whilst this is not always 100% true I'd say that in the majority of cases that I see it most certainly is.

 Look at it like this say you have bad knee pain, its on and off for years till eventually you see a surgeon and he performs arthroscopic Knee surgery and shaves your cartilage like the meniscus and collateral ligaments.
 This can be very helpful but its quite likely that several years later your pain returns, so you head off back to the surgeon.
 Now sometimes this goes on until a full knee replacement happens in your sixties and sometimes a lot earlier.

 Now what happens if we go back in time and you get yourself assessed properly and we find that your hip actually has very poor internal rotation and the arch of your foot collapses, along with some weak gluteus medius muscles? well just any one of these issues can cause horrible knee pains.
 So unless you address the main problem then you are setting yourself up for further knock-backs.